tiloc/android-lang-tool/README.md

 android-lang-tool
 =================

-Clone of [TomasKypta/android-lang-tool](https://github.com/TomasKypta/android-lang-tool)
+Clone of [DeltaAskii/android-lang-tool](https://github.com/deltaaskii/android-lang-tool) which is a Clone of [TomasKypta/android-lang-tool](https://github.com/TomasKypta/android-lang-tool)

-Solved some issues, like NullPointerException when you have multiple language xml files (like ar) and added the auto-creation of output files if they don't exists.
+* [DeltaAskii] Solved some issues, like NullPointerException when you have multiple language xml files (like ar) and added the auto-creation of output files if they don't exists.
+* [tiloc] Solved an issue with missing keys being improperly reported.
+Made to compile on modern environment.
+Added some tests.

 ## Original Description: